-- Activity 2.1: Conduct inspections (in conjunction with FMCSA personnel) during Roadcheck FFY 2022, 2023 and 2024. - Measure 2.1: By January 31 each year, coordination is completed. - Activity 2.2: Conduct inspections during Road Check FFY 2022, 2023 and 2024. - Measure 2.2: Inspections are conducted during Roadcheck and completed by June each fiscal year. - · Activity 2.3: Conduct inspections during one Motor Coach Inspection Saturation by September 30 each fiscal year, 2022-2024. - Measure 2.3: If held, conduct motor coach saturation at Norsk Hostfest in Minot during September/October each fiscal year.
-Norsk Hostfest is North America's largest Scandinavian festival, typically drawing 60,000 people, and rated by the American Bus Association (ABA) as one of the top 100 events in the United States.
-This event was cancelled in FFY 2020 and 2021 due to COVID-19.
-Norsk Hostfest is rumored to be cancelled indefinitely.
-If this is accurate, the ability of Motor Carrier Division to inspect motor coach carriers will be greatly affected.
-That is why the goal is set at zero. - Activity 2.4: Conduct a Level 3 inspection during valid traffic stops on international carriers and on passenger vehicles around international carriers along the northern border corridor (MTE).
+- Activity 2.1: Conduct inspections (in conjunction with FMCSA personnel) during Roadcheck FFY 2022, 2023 and 2024. - Measure 2.1: By January 31 each year, coordination is completed. - Activity 2.2: Conduct inspections during Road Check FFY 2022, 2023 and 2024. - Measure 2.2: Inspections are conducted during Roadcheck and completed by June each fiscal year. - Activity 2.3: Conduct inspections during one Motor Coach Inspection Saturation by September 30 each fiscal year, 2022-2024 - Measure 2.3: If needed, conduct one motor coach saturation if available.

+- Activity 2.4: Conduct a Level 3 inspection during valid traffic stops on international carriers and on passenger vehicles around international carriers along the northern border corridor (MTE).
 Violations will be recorded on the DVIR. - Measure 2.4: The assistant operations commander will review enforcement related activities on a quarterly basis to track inspection and citations issued.
 Inspection data from SafetyNet will be reviewed.
 Information will be relayed to the Motor Carrier MCSAP Grant Coordinator.